maustrauk/web-sprint-challenge-advanced-state-management/README.md

 5. What is your favorite state management system you've learned and this sprint?
 Please explain why!

+- My favorite is Context API, because it is much simple to connect and understand it in compare to Redux.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.

 ## Instructions